KaterinaLupacheva/ramonak.io/content/posts/2021-12-06--custom-eslint-config.md

 And let's not forget about **TypeScript**!
 It's a static type checker for JavaScript, and it improves developer experience by a ton.

-Plus, we will publish our ESLint and Prettier config as an **NPM package**, thus making it reusable and easily installable in any React project (well, generally in any Javascript project, but it will contain react.js specific rules).
+Plus, we will publish our ESLint and Prettier config as an **NPM package**, thus making it reusable and easily installable in any React project (well, generally in any Javascript project, but it will contain react.js / React Native specific rules).

 Usually, when I start a new React project, I add all the above-mentioned tools manually, one by one.
 Finally, I found a time to create my custom config package based on the most typical setup on projects that I'm working/worked on.
 This blog post is a walkthrough of how I did it.